Where To Celebrate Arbor Day In Nebraska

 It’s about fourth grade when every Nebraska student starts learning about Nebraska history.
 Inevitably, they learn about J. Sterling Morton and Arbor Day.
-In 2023, Arbor Day will be on April 28, the last Friday in April.
-Here’s how to celebrate at home or around Nebraska.
+Read on to learn more about Arbor Day and where it’s celebrated around Nebraska.

 What is Arbor Day?